30-Year-Old First Baseman – New York Yankees

 Billy Butler Contract Information:

-Agreed to a four-year, $30 million contract extension with the Royals in January 2011.
+Signed a three-year, $30 million contract with the A's in November of 2014.

 To instantly reveal our fantasy analysis of every player – including Billy Butler – simply subscribe now.